What are the major differences between Schedules FC and FC-A?

 The Farmland Preservation credit forms ask whether land is in compliance with state soil and water conservation plans and standards.
 Where can I find out more about what is required?

 The farmland preservation credit is available to eligible landowners located in farmland preservation zoning districts and/or who own land covered by a farmland preservation agreement.
 Eligible farm owners who choose to claim this tax credit on their income tax return must meet state soil and water conservation standards on the entire farm.
-More information for farmers and other landowners can be found at the Department of Agriculture, Trade and Consumer Protection website and at:
+More information for farmers and other landowners can be found on the Department of Agriculture, Trade and Consumer Protection's website under Farmland Preservation Tax Credits.

 Contact your county Land Conservation Department if you have more questions.